-The addition of Apple Pay enables BOI customers to add personal debit and credit cards to the Apple Pay digital wallet, allowing you to make contactless card payments through your iOS-enabled devices, such as from a mobile phone, smart watch, supported tablet, or even online with Mac.
+The addition of Apple Pay enables BOI customers to add their debit and credit cards to the Apple Pay digital wallet.

-As well as being able to make secure, contactless payments in-store, the digital wallet platform also facilitates spending in apps and online, helping to ensure your spending is faster and more secure.
+As well as being able to make secure, contactless payments in-store with any iOS-enabled smartphone or watch, Apple Pay also facilitates spending within apps and online, helping to ensure your spending is faster and more secure.

 Director of business transformation at Bank of Ireland, Christine Hamill, said:

 This is another important addition to our digital payment offering, following on swiftly from the roll-out of the new mobile app, and we look forward to bringing more new features to customers over the coming months.